 - striking features

 - and beautiful qualities of finches that sets it apart from other birds

-We’ll also reveal some deal-breaker facts about their health and social behavior that you need to ponder.
+We’ll also reveal deal-breaker facts about their health and social behavior that you need to ponder.

-If you’re a current finch or planning to be one, you’ll highly benefit from this listicle we’ve curated for you.
+If you’re currently a finch owner or planning to be one, you’ll highly benefit from this listicle we’ve curated for you.

-It can help you weigh in if finches are the right birds for you.
+It can help you determine whether finches are the right birds for you.